 Dr. Samuel has been a Chief Technical advisor and a senior Fellow working with Halliburton since 1998.
-He began his career working with halibutton since 1996.
 He began his career working on rigs as a field and drilling engineer for nine years with the Oil and Natural Gas Corporation.
 Since then he has developed more than 34 years of experience in domestic and international oil/gas drilling operations.
-He is the recipient of several awards including the Gulf Coast SPE Drilling Engineering Award, SPE International Drilling Engineering Award, SPE Distinguished Membership Award, and the Distinguished Lecturer award from the SPE.
+He is the recipient of several awards including the Gulf Coast is the recipient of several awards including the Gulf Coast SPE Drilling Engineering Award, SPE International Drilling Engineering Award, SPE Distinguished Membership Award, and the Distinguished Lecturer award from the SPE.